udberg/tracking-api/README.md

 - rails db:migrate
 - rails db:seed to populate the database

-## The authentication uses a environment variable to wotk.
+## The authentication uses a environment variable to work.
 To set it up:

 - bundle exec figaro install In the config/application.yml file that will be created add:
 - SECRET: <your_secret>